x3zapper/tp/docs/DeveloperGuide.md

 **MSS**

 1. User <u>lists contacts (UC02)</u> or <u>finds contacts (UC08)</u>.
-2. AddressBook displays the list of contacts.
+2. CustomerRelationBook displays the list of contacts.
 3. User requests to edit a specific contact with new field values.
-4. AddressBook parses the edit command.
+4. CustomerRelationBook parses the edit command.
-5. AddressBook validates the index and field values.
+5. CustomerRelationBook validates the index and field values.
-6. AddressBook updates the contact with new values.
+6. CustomerRelationBook updates the contact with new values.
-7. AddressBook confirms successful update.
+7. CustomerRelationBook confirms successful update.

     Use case ends.

 **Extensions**

 * 3a.
 No index provided.
   * 3a1.
-AddressBook displays error message.
+CustomerRelationBook displays error message.
   * Use case ends.

 * 5a.
 The given index is invalid.
   * 5a1.
-AddressBook displays error message.
+CustomerRelationBook displays error message.
   * Use case resumes at step 3.

 * 5b.
 No fields to edit provided.
   * 5b1.
-AddressBook displays error message requiring at least one field.
+CustomerRelationBook displays error message requiring at least one field.
   * Use case resumes at step 3.

 * 5c.
 Field value is invalid.
   * 5c1.
-AddressBook displays error message for the specific field.
+CustomerRelationBook displays error message for the specific field.
   * 5c2.
 User corrects the field value.
   * Steps 5c1-5c2 repeat until all fields are valid.
   * Use case resumes from step 6.